pulsejet/memories/README.md

 * **📱 Mobile Support**: Relive your memories on devices of any shape and size through the web app.
 * **🗑️ Recycle**: Select and delete multiple photos and videos at once.
 * **✏️ Edit Metadata**: Edit Exif dates on photos quickly and easily.
+* **📦 Archive**: Store photos you don't want to see in your timeline in a separate folder.
 * **⚡️ Fast**: Memories is extremely fast.
 Period.
 More details below.

 ## 🚀 Installation